comp129/comp55/docs/labs/GitTips.md

 2. Adding acm.jar file

    Now you would want to open your eclipse project and right click the project you want to add the acm.jar to.
-   After right clicking on it, you would want to click on BuiildPath.// If that is not avaliable make sure it is a java project.
+   After right clicking on it, you would want to click on BuiildPath.
+   If that is not avaliable make sure it is a java project.

    ![Click-Build-Path](gittips/media/ClickBuildPath.png)

    Then you would want to click on classpath and add external jar.

    ![Adding-Jar-Buttons](gittips/media/AddingJarButtons.png)

    Depending on where you store your downloads on Mac or Windows, click on the